EvanHofmeister/Housing-Wealth-Pipeline/readme.md

 * Create new DBT cloud project from repo
 * Create new branch
 * run `dbt build`
+* Note, the state_region_map was already applied in the Prefect python flows, but I am implementing it here again to show how DBT can be used
+  * Similarly, I calculate the MoM, QoQ, and YoY housing wealth % change in DBT to show how this can be done more efficiently in SQL compared with pandas

 ### Connect to Looker